Voluntary Tax Transparency Code Report

 - international related party dealings.

 Kubota Australia is committed to achieving the highest standards in the areas of corporate governance and business conduct and its tax responsibilities are in line with this commitment.
 Kubota Australia has established a group Tax Governance Framework governing its tax strategy, which was reviewed and approved by the Board in 2017.
-The Board meeting scheduled for December 2021 will review and approve the updated version since 2017.
+The Board meeting in December 2022 reviewed and approved the updated version for 2021.
 It strongly believes in tax governance and has taken various actions to ensure that it follows best practice both on governance and transactional data.

 Actions taken by Kubota Australia on “best practice” tax governance

 - A Tax Governance Framework document has been prepared and endorsed by the Board and is operational across Kubota Australia.
 The responsibilities imposed under the framework are carried out by experienced professionals who also draw on the use of external advisors.

 - Kubota Australia has implemented appropriate internal controls at a Board and managerial level in relation to the identification and management of tax risk, and a framework for escalation of tax matters from business units to the Kubota Australia Board as necessary.

 - Kubota Australia has engaged external advisors to undertake separate corporate income tax, GST and Fringe Benefits Tax operational assessments.
 The results of these assessments indicated that Kubota Australia operates within a robust, clearly defined control environment.